-Depicting wildlife and wilderness of the high desert of New Mexico, Kat Kinnick works to create a culture of fondness & connectedness to our natural world.
-She is inspired by the magic & inexplicable nature of childhood and is drawn towards creating a sense of playfulness and curiosity while inviting us to turn our attention towards the abundant diversity thats unfolding around us.
-Her work is a celebration of our unique ecology in New Mexico, and it’s abundant diversity.
+Illustrating wildlife and wilderness of the high desert of New Mexico, Kat Kinnick works to inspire a culture of fondness & connectedness to nature.
+She’s inspired by the magic & inexplicable qualities of childhood and is drawn towards expressing playfulness and curiosity.
+Her work is a celebration of the unique ecology in New Mexico, and it’s abundant diversity.

 Kat mostly works as a painter/illustrator, printmaker and ceramicist.
 Born in Los Ranchos de Albuquerque, New Mexico, her parents, both having backgrounds in craft & design, ran their own business restoring and appraising Navajo rugs.
 She received a BFA in Interdisciplinary Sculpture with a concentration in Sustainability & Social Practice at the Maryland Institute College of Art (MICA) in Baltimore, Maryland, and currently lives near Lone Butte & the Cerrillos Mountains, south of Santa Fe.